Classes for Educators:UMass Global

 Francoise has been featured on television and radio, on several CDs and in magazine and newspaper articles.

 She currently conducts workshops and graduate credit courses for Educators and Administrators through UMass Global and CSU Pueblo.
 Her passion is to inspire and motivate others and to use education as a resource for creativity, inspiration, transformation, and resiliency.

 Costs and Registration

-The cost is $535.00 for any of the above non-refundable three graduate level credit courses.
+The cost is $545.00 for any of the above non-refundable three graduate level credit courses.
+Classes can be canceled up to 48 hours in advance.
+A $50.00 cancellation fee will be assessed if canceled within 48 hours, and $100.00 will be assessed if canceled within 24 hours.
 Payment is made to Body/Mind Dynamics, Inc. Contact us for more information.
 Please RSVP for all classes by emailing [email protected] or calling 303.960.6000.

 Register for UMass Global courses by calling 303.960.6000.

 “Francoise, your class has made a huge impact on me in my daily life and on how I have chosen to approach this new world of uncertainty I find myself in… I truly feel grateful and blessed.
 Thank you so much for opening my door to true survivors like yourself, Alice Herz, and Viktor Frankl.” — J. Holsomback